European Union: Two-Sided Markets, Platforms and Network Effects

 The Vestager Report made further recommendations with regard to vertically integrated platforms (i.e., platforms that compete with the companies that use them as intermediators).
 While it acknowledges that self-preferencing by such platforms is not in general prohibited by Article 102 – unless the platform is an essential facility – it suggested that it could constitute an abuse below this threshold.
 To facilitate the application of these provisions, the authors argued for a shift in the burden of proof.
 Dominant vertically integrated platforms, which operate marketplaces and want to engage in self-preferencing, would need to demonstrate that there is no long-term exclusionary effect.
 The same recommendations were made with regard to platforms that provide privileged data access to their subsidiaries.

 These proposals fell short of the type of ex ante regulation that the CMA requested in its market study or the draft legislation in Germany.
-In a bid to prevent regulatory fragmentation, the Commission’s proposals under the Digital Services Act package are thus going beyond what was suggested in the Vestager Report.
-Platforms that benefit from network effects and that act as ‘gatekeepers’ could be placed under new regulatory obligations.
+In a bid to prevent regulatory fragmentation, the Commission’s proposals under the Digital Services Act package are thus clearly going beyond what was suggested in the Vestager Report.
+Platforms that benefit from network effects and that act as ‘gatekeepers’ will be placed under new regulatory obligations.
 Note that the concept of ‘gatekeepers’ is similar to the concept of ‘companies with strategic market status’ developed by the CMA or the concept of ‘undertakings with paramount significance for competition across markets’ put to the German legislators.
-The regulatory obligations placed on these companies across the EU could include general prohibitions of ‘blacklisted’ practices (e.g., certain forms of self-preferencing) as well as company specific ‘tailor-made’ remedies.

 The idea that vertical integration, or vertical agreements between complementary producers in a supply chain, often have pro-competitive effects is consistent with economic theory.
 These benefits would also arise in the context of digital platforms.
 In fact, Andrea Amelio and Bruno Jullien (2012) show that there may be additional benefits from vertical integration in two-sided markets.
 This is the case where platforms wish to charge negative prices on one side of the market and where this would be welfare enhancing, but where platforms are unable to do so as they cannot pay consumers for the use of their platform.
 Tying of free products to platform usage allows for de facto negative prices that could enhance consumer welfare.
 Independently of where the burden of proof may lie in relation to the assessment of exclusionary effects, it would be important to take account of these factors in any competition assessment.